panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ![Configure VirtualBox NAT port forwarding step 4](../figures/vm-nat-port-forwarding-4.jpg)

+Now you can preform all kinds of operation on Ubuntu from within your host's terminal shell.

 #### 1.3.5.
 Installing Useful Softwares

 - **Java** Java is commonly used as the run time environment for many <font color='red'>(almost all?)</font> big data systems including Hadoop and Spark.
 At the time of writing, Java 8 is released <font color='red'>(TODO: How about their support for Java 8?)</font>.